Mr-Farty/devbridge-workshop-team-green/README.md

 # Devbridge-Workshop-Team-Green
-This is a testing sequence to Find out wether "fancy" notifications are turned on or off.
+This is a Testing Sequence to find out wether "fancy" notifications are turned on or off.
 If the test fails, "fancy" notifications are off.

+# IMPORTANT!
-You should fill in the Missing Data in these fields for test to work:
+You should fill in the Missing Data in these fields below.
+Also you should have an empty cart on your account for this test to work:

 var username = ""; //USERNAME HERE